 - Purchase the complete Expat Arrivals Australia Guide (PDF)

-The healthcare system in Australia is praised as one of the world's best, and it comes as no surprise that the country’s population claims one of the highest life expectancies in the world.
-A hybrid of both public and private service provision, Australia's healthcare system is affordable and easy to navigate.
+The healthcare system in Australia is praised as one of the world's best, and it comes as no surprise that the country has one of the highest life expectancies in the world.
+A hybrid of both public and private service provisions, Australia's healthcare system is affordable and accessible.

 Public healthcare in Australia